FakeNewsLab: Experimental Study on Biases and Pitfalls Preventing us from Distinguishing True from False News: Conclusion

+The present study has some limitations that we care to point out.
+The test was advertised through social networks (Facebook, Twitter) personal pages of authors first, then in large public groups and via sponsored advertisement.
+As discussed in Appendix~\ref{app:demography}, respondents may show significant biases in the distribution of age, education, gender and political leaning, reflecting the demographics of our acquaintances instead of a neutral sample.
+Another limitation lies in the way we monitored users' activity.
+We broadly discussed in method the impossibility to check on users' activity when they left the test, to get back at it later.
+We did not encouraged nor discouraged users to fact-check the news, yet we speculate some of them searched some news on the web: we could verify that many of them left the test and got back at it later, and those who did it performed significantly better than others.

-These results may support drawing up forthcoming guidelines for annotation tasks to train fake news classification systems, and for properly designing web and social media platforms.
-Furthermore, although low credibility online articles posted on social media is often on display as responsible for mis-/dis-information spreading, high reputation news outlets are accountable, too, because their inaccurate publications can have a greater impact on reader's minds.
+Despite these caveats, the results here reported may support drawing up forthcoming guidelines for annotation tasks to train fake news classification systems, and for properly designing web and social media platforms.
+Such findings challenge the widespread source-based and crowd-based approaches for automatically distinguishing false from true news.
+Although low credibility online articles posted on social media is often on display as responsible for mis-/dis-information spreading, high reputation news outlets are accountable, too, because their inaccurate publications can have a greater impact on reader's minds.
+Furthermore, our findings indicate that suggesting users to read an article in its entirety, as currently done by AI-generated messages by social networks platforms, can backfire because of the heavy cognitive toll requested to readers.

 Further research is needed: e.g., the correlation between reading long texts and poor decisions has to be better addressed.
 Social influence is an important asset, but we are also aware that informational cascades are vulnerable to manipulations: studying the underlying mechanisms on how users evaluate news online, individually or influenced by other factors, is crucial in fighting information disorders online.